TobikoData/sqlmesh/docs/concepts/tests.md

       path: filepath/test_data.csv
 ```

-In addition, data can also be loaded from an external YAML file.
-When `format` is omitted, this is the default format for files.
+When `format` is omitted, the file will be loaded as a YAML document.

 ## Omitting columns